kyma-project/btp-manager/README.md

    ```sh
    kubectl get btpoperators btpoperator
    ```
    > **NOTE:** The CR is in the `Warning` state and the message is `Secret resource not found reason: MissingSecret`.
-To create a Secret, follow the instructions in [Use BTP Manager to Manage SAP BTP Service Operator](./docs/user/02-20-create-secret.md).
+To create a Secret, follow the instructions in [Create and Install a Secret](./docs/user/tutorials/02-20-create-secret.md).

 For more installation options, read the [Install and Uninstall BTP Manager](./docs/contributor/01-10-installation.md) document.

 ## Usage

 Use BTP Manager to deploy an SAP BTP service in your Kyma cluster.
-To find out how to do it, read the [usage](./docs/user/02-10-usage.md) document.
+To find out how to do it, see the [tutorials](./docs/user/tutorials/README.md).

 ## Uninstallation